BrenanMarenger/Capstone-Project/README.md

 * Elgato Video Capture

 ## Unique Features
-* Accounts with personal favorites and watch history
+* Account system with personal favorites and watch history
-* Authentication with appropriate redirection, token storage
+* Authentication with appropriate redirection, token storage, and policies
-* Custom video player
+* Custom video player with key bind and a variety of features
 * Dynamic gallery page with different feature and arragement of categories/videos
 * Scalable project, adapting to new videos and users.
 Automatically adding new categories
-* Searching and filtering
+* Dynamic searching and filtering, query urls
+* UI/UX Design with responsive and dynamic buttons, scaling to all screens

-## TBD
+## TODO
 * Tailwind for Styling
+* Debug and clean code
 * Passport for better authenticaiton
-* Clean and fix display page
 * Vitest for testing
 * Rating system to display number of like/top rated videos
+* Video scrubbing
+* Loading page/animations